 Picture 4: The biowaste box is grossly contaminated near the bottom.
 Biowaste boxes should be free of exterior contamination.
 The biohazardous waste carrier may decline pick up of contaminated boxes like this one, in which case the responsible researchers will be asked to open the box and repack the contents again.

 Freestanding sharps containers are not allowed for transportation.
 The picture below shows 4 freestanding sharps containers that were found in the HSRF biowaste shed full of items contaminated with blood, including used catheters with attached needles and contaminated paper/gauze.
 The front right container is not even properly closed.
-Sharps containers must be deposited into a properly labeled biowaste box lined with two biowaste bags before being placed in the biowaste shed or any biowaste storage room awaiting for transportation.
+Sharps containers must be deposited into a properly labeled biowaste box lined with two biowaste bags before being placed on the loading dock or any biowaste storage room awaiting for transportation.
 Improper disposal of items, especially sharps, contaminated with blood pose an extreme risk to biowaste handlers.
-Please be careful when disposing of biowaste.
-If you have any question about biowaste procedures, e-mail us at firstname.lastname@example.org

 The picture below illustrates both the correct way of disposing of an incubator (Incubator 1: decontaminated, without biohazard labels and with Surplus Form attached) and the wrong way (Incubator 2: not decontaminated, with biohazard label and without Surplus Form).